SchoolOfCode/ai-tools-audit-rag-tag-team/README.md

 By adopting these AI tools and following our recommendations, TechForge Industries can significantly enhance its operational efficiency, foster innovation, and maintain a competitive edge in the rapidly evolving software development landscape.

-🔍 The full detailed analysis of each tool can be found in the accompanying `planning.md` document.
+🔍 The full detailed analysis of each tool can be found in the accompanying `.md` documents within the `plan` folder.